Lookout – supported by technology

 FLARM

-FLARM is an increasingly popular traffic and collision warning system and particularly so within gliding where there is widespread adoption.
+FLARM is a popular traffic and collision warning system and particularly so within gliding where there is widespread adoption.
+All aircraft owners operating at BGA club sites are encouraged to equip with FLARM.

 Each FLARM device determines its position and altitude with a highly sensitive state of the art GPS receiver.
 Based on speed, acceleration, heading, track, turn radius, wind, altitude, vertical speed, configured aircraft type, and other parameters, a very precise projected flight path can be calculated.
 The flight path is encoded and sent over an encrypted radio channel to all nearby aircraft at least once per second.